RMIT-COSC1127-1125-AI24/AI24-DOC/FAQ-PROJECTS.md

 Record:        Win
 ```

-As one can see the time was cut down to just 0.2 seconds (10% of the time when no heuristic is used!) and the number of nodes expanded to just 255.
+As one can see the time was cut down to just 0.2 seconds (20% of the time when no heuristic is used!) and the number of nodes expanded to just 255.
 Note this is a very powerful heuristic (it expanded only 255 nodes!), and we are not expecting this to get full marks.
-There are very fast implementations taking 0.5secs and expanding ~1500 nodes, way below the 7000 mark!
+There are still very fast implementations taking 0.5secs and expanding ~1500 nodes, way below the 7000 mark!

 So, the question is not just whether the heuristic reduces the number of expansions, but also, ultimately, the search time.